ekeilty17/ekeilty17.github.io/_posts/2024-03-24-the-basic-physics-of-billiards.md

 <embed src="/svg/the-basic-physics-of-billiards/sliding.svg" type="image/svg+xml" width="800px" height="350px" />
 </center>

-The reason I belabor on this is because it's important.
-As you can see by the above diagrams, the frictional forces act differently depending on if we are rolling, skidding, or spinning-out.
+These concepts are critically important for our analysis.
+As you can see by the above diagrams, the frictional force ($f_s$) act differently depending on if we are rolling, skidding, or spinning-out.

 <br>

-### Analysis - Sliding
+### Phase 1: Sliding - Analysis

 In stage $1$, the CB is **sliding** across the table meaning it does not have traction with the cloth of the table.
 Therefore, the translational velocity $v_s(t)$ and the rotational velocity $\omega_s(t)$ of the CB while sliding are _uncorrolated_.
 By this I mean that there is not a general formula that can related them (unlike rolling).
 However, whether $v_s(t) < R \, \omega_s(t)$ or $v_s(t) > R \, \omega_s(t)$ influences the direction of the frictional force.